lwhitty/image-builder-lab/README.md

 # source /etc/bash_completion.d/composer-cli
 ```
 ## Create system images with Image Builder command-line interface:
-**NOTE:** To run the composer-cli command, user must be in the weldr or root groups
+**NOTE:** To run the composer-cli command, user must either be root or be in the weldr or root groups
 ### Create a plain text file named aws-ami-blueprint.toml with the following contents:
 ```
 name = "AWS-AMI-Blueprint"